morris-lab/CellOracle/docs/installation/python_step_by_step_installation.rst

     pip install velocyto

-It was reported that some compile errors might occur during the installation of velocyto on MacOS.
+Some MacOS users have encountered compiler errors during the installation of velocyto.
-Various errors were reported, and you need to find the best solution depending on your error.
+Several different errors have been reported.
-You may find the solution with these links below.
+You may find the solution for each of these in the links below.

 - `Solution 1: Install Xcode <https://developer.apple.com/xcode/>`_.
 Please try this first.
 - `Solution 2: Install macOS_SDK_headers <https://stackoverflow.com/a/53057706/10641716>`_.
 This solution is needed in addition to Solution-1 if your OS is macOS Mojave.